k-nuth/docs/content/user_guide/node_simple_installation.md

 conan install kth-node-exe/0.18.0@kth/stable -o db=full -o currency=BCH -o with_rpc=True
 ```

-**NOTE:** *In Bitprim's version 0.18 the database engine was changed to LMDB, this allows the node to process the blockchain queries faster and makes the database more robust than the legacy Custom Memory File Map.*
+**NOTE:** *In Knuth's version 0.18 the database engine was changed to LMDB, this allows the node to process the blockchain queries faster and makes the database more robust than the legacy Custom Memory File Map.*

 ### Common errors:
 When executing the Conan install command an error logs: **sh: 1: cmake: not found.** This is because the **apt-get install cmake** call failed, normally because it didn't find **libcurl4**.
 To solve the problem make sure that you have [cmake](https://cmake.org/) installed in your system.